masuidrive/miyamoto/DEVELOPMENT.md

 Please open the updated script and publish it as a web API.
 You can publish it from the menu > Publish > Deploy as Web App.

+Access permission must be `Anyone, even anonymous`.

 ![publish](https://i.gyazo.com/204a0b29dc9e7d50977804de5867fc47.png)

 Then, copy `Current web app URL`.

-After that, you will need to run 'setUp' function once.
+After that, you have to run `setUp` function once.
 It will create a Google Spreadsheed called `Slack Timesheet`

 ![gas](https://i.gyazo.com/a6cc4378ca047d95053589d983773b96.png)